albertum1/Time_Series_MTABT/README.md

-# Time Series MTA Bridges and Tunnels
+# Forecasting Traffic Post Covid: MTABT
 Albert Um - DS Cohort 06-22-20

 # Project
-For this project, my objective is to forecast NYC bridges and tunnels traffic (not congestion but number of cars); given that NYC stays in phase 4.
-The counts can be used to convert to dollars as revenue stream or can be used to help urban developers in maintenance scheduling.
-Moreover, it's my take on how "normal" things are relative to pre-covid days.
+For this project, my objective is to forecast traffic trends post covid using the MTABT (Metropolitan Transportation Authoirty Bridges and Tunnels) traffic counts.
+The forecasted counts will be converted to dollars to forecast revenue given 3 different conditions for the first quarter (Q1) of 2021.

 # Structure of Respository
 - MTABT_EDA.ipynb - notebook for plots
-- MTABT_mode>ls.ipynb - model notebook.
+- MTABT_models.ipynb - model notebook.
 Please run in this order:
     - Dummy &rightarrow; SARIMAX &rightarrow; FBProphet &rightarrow; LGBM
 - MTABT_forecast.ipynb - notebook for forecasting
 - IMG/ - folder for plots